Inferring the causal effect of journals on citations: Model and Bayesian inference

-where $T'_i$ is the date at which publication $i$ is published, and $t = 0$ is the time at which the preprint was posted on arXiv.
+where $T'_i$ is the date at which publication $i$ is published in a journal with $t = 0$ the time at which the preprint was posted on arXiv.
 We are modelling citations at a daily rate, and it is reasonable to assume that citations on the same day have not influenced each other.
 Citations on the same day can be regarded as independent events.
 The Poisson distribution models exactly a random variable that counts the number of evens that happen at a given rate within a given interval, making it a suitable distribution for $c_i(t)$.
-This is a slight generalisation from \citeauthor{Wang2013},\cite{Wang2013} who only consider the probability of being cited at a certain time $t$.
+This is a slight generalization from the earlier model by \citet{Wang2013} who only consider the probability of being cited at a certain time $t$.
 In practice, publications may attract multiple citations at a single day, and we therefore consider the number of citations explicitly.
 This happens only infrequently, as only about $6\%$ of the days at which a publication is cited is it cited more than once in our dataset.

 The temporal decay is represented by $f_i(t)$, which follows the density of an exponential distribution

 We define $F_i(t) = \sum_{\tau = 0}^t f_i(t)$, so that

 For the temporal decay we assume a prior of